-It may be unlawful for the school to act in a way which infringes the rights and freedoms of a pupil or member of staff under the European Convention for the Protection of Human Rights and Fundamental Freedoms.
-An example of a possible infringement might be failure to take action against bullying of a pupil in breach of the prohibition of inhumane and degrading treatment.
+It may be unlawful for the school to act in a way that infringes on the rights and freedoms of a pupil or member of staff under the European Convention for the Protection of Human Rights and Fundamental Freedoms.
+An example of a possible infringement might be a failure to take action against bullying a pupil in breach of the prohibition of inhumane and degrading treatment.